 AI has changed the economics of deception.
 Trust can no longer rely on familiarity, appearance, or confidence alone.

-In 2026, digital trust depends on awareness, verification, and thoughtful design.
-The goal is not constant suspicion, but informed caution โ knowing when to pause, question, and confirm.
+In 2026, digital trust depends on awareness, verification, and structured processes.
+The goal is not constant suspicion, but informed caution — knowing when to pause, question, and confirm.

-The next lesson explores who holds power in the AI ecosystem, and why control, governance, and oversight matter as much as technical capability.
+The next lesson explores who holds power within the AI ecosystem, and why governance, control, and oversight matter as much as technical capability.